grapa-dev/grapa/maintainers/DEVELOPMENT/index.md

 **Reference**: The canonical syntax reference is `docs/docs/syntax/basic_syntax.md` - always consult this before writing Grapa code.

+## 🔎 Quick Links to Major Investigations

+- [ROW Table Index Corruption Investigation](ROW_TABLE_INDEX_BUG_DEBUG_CONTEXT.md) – Full debug log and root cause analysis for the ROW table index bug

 ## How to Add or Update Documentation

 - Before creating a new doc, check if it fits as a section in an existing canonical doc (e.g., CURRENT_STATUS.md).
 - Every new doc must be added to this index.md with a one-line summary.
 - Use clear, descriptive filenames and place docs in the most relevant folder.
 - Cross-link related docs in other folders as needed.
-- Archive superseded or outdated docs in ARCHIVED_WIP/ and update the index.
+- Archive superseded or outdated docs in ARCHIVED/ and update the index.

+### How to Add a New Investigation or Debug Log
+- Check if your topic fits as a section in an existing doc (especially CURRENT_STATUS.md).
+- If not, create a new file in this folder, add a one-line summary to index.md, and cross-link from any relevant implementation docs.
+- Use a descriptive name like FEATURE_OR_AREA_BUG_INVESTIGATION.md (e.g., ROW_TABLE_INDEX_CORRUPTION_INVESTIGATION.md).
+- Follow the contributor checklist below for naming, placement, and cross-linking.

 **Contributor Checklist:**
 - [ ] Purpose and scope stated at the top of the doc